athena-framework/website/docs/components/serializer.md

 # POST /publish/10 # => {"id":10,"name":"Crystal Lang 101","published":true} - 202
 ```

-See the [API Docs](https://athena-framework.github.io/serializer/Athena/Serializer.html) for more detailed information, or [this forum post](https://forum.crystal-lang.org/t/athena-0-11-0/2627) for a quick overview.
+See the [API Docs][Athena::Serializer] for more detailed information, or [this forum post](https://forum.crystal-lang.org/t/athena-0-11-0/2627) for a quick overview.